Dirty Work (1998 film): Production and release

-Filmed at Wycliffe College and elsewhere around Toronto, Ontario, Canada, the film was produced for an estimated $13 million.
+Filmed at Wycliffe College and elsewhere around Toronto, Ontario, Canada in 1997, the film was produced for an estimated $13 million.

 In his first appearance on The Howard Stern Show on September 18, 2008, Chevy Chase discussed the film's production and release with Artie Lange.
-According to Chase, he was impressed by the original script's raunchy, R-rated, "over the top" tone (particularly a filmed but ultimately cut gag involving Macdonald and Lange delivering donuts that had been photographed around their genitals) and, Lange related, went so far as to beg Macdonald not to allow any changes—to "keep it funny".
+According to Chase, he was impressed by the original script's raunchy, R-rated, "over the top" tone (particularly a filmed but ultimately cut gag involving Mitch and Sam delivering donuts that had been photographed around their genitals) and, Lange related, went so far as to beg Macdonald not to allow any changes—to "keep it funny".
 Lange said the studio insisted on a PG-13 rating and moved the film's release from the February dump months to June, where it fared poorly against blockbusters like Godzilla.

-During production, Norm Macdonald was embroiled in a feud with Don Ohlmeyer, then an executive with NBC.
+During production, Macdonald was embroiled in a feud with Don Ohlmeyer, then an executive with NBC.
 Ohlmeyer, a friend of O. J. Simpson, took offense at Macdonald's frequent and pointed jokes about Simpson on Weekend Update and had Macdonald fired from the position.
 Ohlmeyer went further and refused to sell advertising space or air commercials for Dirty Work.
-NBC eventually relented (Ohlmeyer was forced into retirement not long afterward) a week after the film premiered.
+NBC eventually relented a week after the film premiered; Ohlmeyer was forced into retirement not long afterward.

 Dirty Work was Chris Farley's last-released film appearance, filmed before his fatal drug overdose in December 1997.

-Norm Macdonald offered Howard Stern the role of Satan but he declined.
+Macdonald offered Howard Stern the role of Satan but he declined.
 Adam Sandler was eventually cast instead.

-MGM released the film on DVD, in August 1999, and for digital rental/purchase.

 Reception

 Critics mostly gave negative reviews.
 It was referred to as a "leaden, taste-deprived attempted comedy" and "a desert of comedy" with only infrequent humor in The New York Times.
 The Los Angeles Times described it as "a tone-deaf, scattershot and dispiritingly cheesy affair with more groans than laughs", and though Macdonald "does uncork a few solid one-liners", his lack of conviction in his acting "is amusing in and of itself, but it doesn't help the movie much".

 The San Francisco Chronicle recommended the film only for "people who like stupid lowdown vulgar comedy.
 I had a few good laughs."

-It has a 14% critic rating at Rotten Tomatoes, averaged from 28 reviews.
 The film has been described as a "cult classic".
-In his column, My Year Of Flops, critic Nathan Rabin describes Dirty Work as an example of "the ironic dumb comedy, the slyly postmodern lowbrow gag-fest that so lustily, nakedly embraces and exposes the machinations and conventions of stupid laffers that it becomes a sort of sublime bit of meta-comedy".
+In his column, My Year of Flops, critic Nathan Rabin describes Dirty Work as an example of "the ironic dumb comedy, the slyly postmodern lowbrow gag-fest that so lustily, nakedly embraces and exposes the machinations and conventions of stupid laffers that it becomes a sort of sublime bit of meta-comedy".